Seems to be a lot of funerals anymore,

 used one of the plots his father, David Markel Weber, had

-purchased at the cemetery in Butler .
+Butler Farm Show grounds.
 We have set up a memorial

 fund in his honor for Alzheimer's research.